tikv/website/content/docs/5.1/concepts/explore-tikv-features/ttl.md

 ## Prerequisites

-Before you start, ensure that you install TiUP, jshell and download tikv-client jars according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).
+Before you start, ensure that you have installed TiUP and jshell, and have downloaded the `tikv-client` JARS file according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).

 ## Step 1: Config TiKV to enable TTL

 TTL is disabled by default.
-You need to create a file `tikv.yaml` using the following statement to enable TTL.
+You need to create a file `tikv.yaml` using the following configuration to enable TTL.

 ```yaml
 [storage]